kjdElectronics/fd-tone-notify/external-commands-examples/slack-upload/README.md

     "custom": {
         "anyObject": true,
         "slack-channel": "your-channel-id",
-        "slack-token": "xoxb-your-bot-token"
+        "slack-secret-file":"/path/to/file/slack-secrets.json",
+        "slack-token-name":"token-1"
     }
 }]
 ```
-For more config issue view the [External Commands README](../../README.md#external-commands) file.
+For more config information view the [External Commands README](../../README.md#external-commands) file.
+#### Secrets File
+The script is expecting a secrets file with the slack token in it.
+As noted in the [Configuration](#configuration), you need `slack-secret-file` which denotes the path of the secrets file, and `slack-token-name` which denotes the JSON key for the token.

+Check [slack-secrets.json](slack-secrets.json) for an example.

 ## Customization
 ### Custom message per detector
 If you have want a custom message, you can edit `initial_comment` on line 36 of `slack-upload.py`<br>